 White Mute Swan Breeder Pair

-IMPORTANT ORDERING INFORMATION: Swans will be shipped are shipped on Wednesdays, USPS Priority Mail Express, and will typically arrive in 1-2 days at your local post office.
+IMPORTANT ORDERING INFORMATION: Swans are shipped on Wednesdays, via airline cargo, and will arrive the same day.
+They will need to be picked up from the airport upon arrival.
 Shipping and transportation crate is included in the price of your birds.
-Swans are not available for pickup.
+Swans are not available for local pickup.
 All swans for sale by Meyer Hatchery are pinioned, which means they are unable to fly.
 We are unable to ship White Mute Swans to the following states due to state fish and game regulations: California, New York, Maryland, and Oregon.

 White Mutes are gorgeous and regal creatures, and in fact, the British Monarch claims all unmarked White Mute Swans in England as their property.
 White Mute Swans are not truly “mute” as their name implies, but are less vocal than other breeds of swans.